devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

 The goal of this project is to explore and implement key DBT concepts, including models, sources, snapshots, tests (both built-in and custom), macros, pre and post hook and incremental materialization.
 This project aims to provide a hands-on understanding of how DBT can be used to streamline data transformation processes while ensuring data quality and efficiency

 ### Project Setup
-I started by creating a database and schema in Snowflake to store the raw data.
+first , I have created a database and schema in Snowflake to store the raw data.

 ```sql
 CREATE DATABASE travel_db;